rbms-bsc/DCRMR/_pages/Phys-desc/Base-material.md

 <a name="6.25.1.2">6.25.1.2</a> [Sources of information](/DCRMR/phys-desc/#6011-sources-of-information)

-## 6.25.2 RDA Definition and scope
+## 6.25.2 RDA definition and scope

 <a name="6.25.2.1">6.25.2.1</a> An underlying physical material of a manifestation.